H2CO3/steelsafe/README.md

 credentials and show the full list again.
 Alternatively, you can press `f` or `/` again to re-focus the search field and refine your search term.

+### A note about salt and nonce reuse and predictability

+Steelsafe uses SQL uniqueness constraints to prevent duplication of salts and/or nonces within a given database.
+It also uses a cryptographically-secure pseudo-random number generator (CSPRNG) for generating salts and nonces that are essentially unpredictable to an attacker.
+However, **it can't possibly enforce global uniqueness across different password database files.**

+The length of the salt and nonce (128 and 192 bits, respectively) make it _highly unlikely_ that salts and nonces are ever repeated during regular, personal use, given the relatively small number of entries, [compared to the number of possible salts or nonces][5].
+Yet, to avoid catastrophic failure of the key derivation, encryption, and authentication mechanisms, it is **strongly recommended that you do no re-use master passwords across databases.** As always, you are advised to employ password management best practices with your encryption (master) password(s).

+What we technically _could_ do is add another level of **database-global** salt to the key derivation process.
+This would be equivalent with a longer salt, but it still wouldn't, strictly speaking, _ensure_ global uniqueness across databases, so we simply don't bother.

 ### A note about clipboard behavior

 On some platforms, especially Linux and other platforms using X11 or Wayland, clipboard